Analysis | The Trump campaign’s disingenuous spin on its watered-down voter fraud claims

 The crux of The Post’s report is that the lawsuit removed claims that elections officials violated the Trump campaign’s rights by limiting its ability to witness the ballot-counting process.
 This is significant because that claim involves more than 600,000 ballots in Philadelphia and Pittsburgh.
 To the extent that the campaign is backing off that, its path to overturn its deficit in Pennsylvania — which is at nearly 70,000 votes and growing — becomes much more difficult.
-And without Pennsylvania, Trump would have virtually no shot at retaining the presidency, given he needs to overturn the results in three states.
+And without Pennsylvania, President Trump would have virtually no shot at retaining office, given that he would need to overturn the results in three states.

 The lawsuit now focuses more on a significantly smaller number of votes that included errors that voters were allowed to fix — also known as “cured” ballots.
 The Trump campaign alleges that this was facilitated disproportionately in Democratic-leaning areas.